Dillon Martin Charged With Armed Robbery

 A Casper teenager is accused of robbing a federal credit union.

-Seventeen year old Dylan Martin is charged with one count of armed robbery and one count of aggravated assault.
+Seventeen year old Dillon Martin is charged with one count of armed robbery and one count of aggravated assault.

 Investigators say in late August, Martin entered the River Rail Community Federal Credit Union on South Wolcott Street in Casper, pointed a knife at employees and told them to fill up the back-pack.